oscars47/Math-Thesis/README.md

 For full documentation of the science updates and particulars of the code, see ```README-sci.md```.

+For a detailed description of the physics behind this project, check out my thesis in ```writing/```.
+Also included is my senior talk.

 ## At a glance

 * The most relevant file is ```syk_qk_redo.py```.
 It contains all the main code used in my thesis, which aims to implement the process of wormhole teleportation from Jafferis et al. 2022 (https://www.nature.com/articles/s41586-022-05424-3).
 It is written in Python and uses Qiskit version 0.45.2 (there is a known incompatability with Qiskit 1.0, and I am planning on resolving this issue soon).
 There is a known conflict in the results of the simulation with what is expected in Jafferis et al. Read chapter 3 of my thesis if you are curious to learn more.